 Prior to that, in 1912, Casimir Funk developed the concept of vitamins (so named because he thought that chemically they were all amines – therefore “vital amines” or vitamins).
 Vitamins are not, it turns out, all amines, but are defined as micronutrients that are essential for biological function but cannot be sufficiently synthesized by an organism and therefore must be obtained in the diet.

-Other components of a healthful diet include other micronutrients, such as minerals and trace elements, and the macronutrients – those that give us our calories and major building blocks.
+Other components of a healthful diet include other micronutrients, such as minerals and trace elements, and the macronutrients – those that give us our calories and major structural building blocks.
 The macronutrients include carbohydrates, fats, and proteins.

-Nutrition in Medicine
+Nutrition in medicine

 There have been three major conceptual trends (not mutually exclusive) in the thinking about nutrition in medicine and health.
 The first was the concept of deficiency – that an insufficient amount of a critical nutrient can cause disease.
-Nutrition science and intervention in the 19th and earth 20th centuries focussed on malnutrition, identifying specific nutrients and the diseases caused by their dearth, and on the role of supplementation in public health.
+Nutrition science and intervention in the 19th and earth 20th centuries focused on malnutrition, identifying specific nutrients and the diseases caused by their dearth, and on the role of supplementation in public health.
 This approach resulted in iodine in salt, vitamin D in milk, and on the recommended dietary allowances (which are basically the minimum necessary to avoid deficiency).